ymcastellar/vue-anime-yt/README.md

 # vue-anime-yt
-web application used to find information about any anime, made with Vue and using the API Jikan Unofficial MyAnimeList
+Web application used to find information about any anime, made with Vue and using the API Jikan Unofficial MyAnimeList

 ## Project setup
 ```